TritonDataCenter/sdc-vmapi/docs/index.md

       "status": "OK",
       "healthy": true,
       "services": {
-        "cache": "online",
         "wfapi": "online",
         "moray": "online",
         "cnapi": "online",
         "napi": "online"
       },
-      "pingErrors": {},
+      "pingErrors": {}
-      "lastHeartbeatReceived": {
-        "timestamp": "2012-11-22T00:27:49.851Z",
-        "server": "564dcf02-3ed9-7459-bdfc-a2884558951f"
-      },
-      "lastHeartbeatProcessed": {
-        "timestamp": "2012-11-22T00:26:59.402Z",
-        "server": "564dcf02-3ed9-7459-bdfc-a2884558951f",
-        "uuid": "32389211-62c7-4e29-a44c-b24ece8b3946"
     }
-    }

 Of special note is the **status** attribute that lets us know if VMAPI is fully functional in terms of data and services initialized.
-Although a "healthy: true" value from the ping response means that VMAPI has not had HTTP or backend initialization errors, it doesn't specify if VMAPI is already processing heartbeats and populating its internal database correctly.
-This is mostly an application condition where VMAPI gets installed on a new SDC7 headnode and there is a window of time before data from active VMs in the datacenter starts to propagate.
+A "healthy: true" value from the ping response means that VMAPI has not had HTTP or backend initialization errors.
-When VMAPI is corretly receving and processing heartbeats then its status is going to be "OK".

 # VMs